• Skip to primary navigation

 There are some features I’ve left off of this list, the most obvious of which is pricing.
 I don’t really consider that a “feature,” though, since every service has to have a pricing.

-That is, unless it’s a free VPN – which I don’t recommend using.
+That is unless it’s a free VPN – which I don’t recommend using.

 As you shop around for the best VPN service for your needs, keep this list of essential VPN features handy.
 Compare them against what you see on their website.

-Not every VPN provider will carry each of these essential features – in which case I recommend you keep looking around.
+Not every VPN client will carry each of these essential features – in which case I recommend you keep looking around.
 If privacy and online security are a priority for you, you’ll want to have these features available to you.

 Further Reading & Resources